Max-Stevenson/synoptic-project/design.md

 - top up
 > ... will allow Bows Formula One employees to use their existing data cards in the kiosks to register and top up with money.
 - pay
-> ... shall be able to use theri existing employee cards to top up and purchase food at their existing kiosk terminals.
+> ... shall be able to use their existing employee cards to top up and purchase food at their existing kiosk terminals.

 ## API Sequence diagrams